 It might look fancy from the outside, but I didn't really get what was going on in the German Pavilion.
 First a ten-minute introduction, then a science museum-like installation and then the weirdest performance I've ever seen including two guys rapping about bees.
 Go there drunk and you'll love it.

-I liked the roof.
+I liked the roof of the Chinese pavilion.
 Inside there is an exhibition, which is definitely not worth the queue.

 3. United Arab Emirates UAE